smaldini/reactor-incubator/reactor-pipe/README.md

 // => 4
 ```

-As you can see, toplogies will be created per-entity, which opens op a
+As you can see, topologies will be created per-entity, which opens op a
 lot of opportunities for independent stream processing, entity matching
 and storing per-entity state.

-## Independent Per-Entity Toplogies
+## Independent Per-Entity Topologies

 No more need to manage streams for multiple logical entities in the same handler,
 we'll do that for you.
 This future is used together with Matched Lazy Streams, so